netdisco/netdisco/README.md

 ##  Installation

 Netdisco is written in Perl and is self-contained apart from the PostgreSQL database, so is very easy to install and runs well on any linux or unix system.
+We also have [docker images](https://store.docker.com/community/images/netdisco/netdisco) if you prefer.

 It includes a lightweight web server for the interface, a backend daemon to gather data from your network, and a command line interface for troubleshooting.
 There is a simple configuration file in YAML format.